1983–84 NHL season

 The 1983–84 NHL season was the 67th season of the National Hockey League.
-The Edmonton Oilers de-throned the four-time defending Stanley Cup champion New York Islanders four games to one in the Cup finals.
+The Edmonton Oilers de-throned the four-time defending Stanley Cup champion New York Islanders four games to one in the Cup Final.

 League business

 Ownership changes

 Arthur M. Wirtz, long-time chairman and part-owner of the Chicago Black Hawks, died at the age of 82 on July 21, 1983.
 His son, Bill, took over ownership of the team.

 St. Louis Blues owner Ralston Purina announced that it would sell the team to a group led by World Hockey Association (WHA) and Edmonton Oilers founder Bill Hunter, with the intent on relocating the Blues to Saskatoon, Saskatchewan.
 However, the NHL Board of Governors rejected the deal by a 15–3 vote on May 18, feeling that Saskatoon was not big enough to support an NHL team, and also wary of Hunter's involvement based on his roles in the WHA.
 Ralston then filed an anti-trust lawsuit in U.S. District Court, claiming that the NHL broke federal antitrust laws and breached the duty of good faith and fair dealing by voting to reject the sale and transfer of the Blues to Hunter's group.
 They also requested that the court allow them to give up the team and bar the NHL from interfering with the sale of the team.
 On June 3, Ralston announced that it had no interest in running the team anymore.
 Because they were not required to participate in the 1983 NHL entry draft, they did not send a representative, which led the Blues to forfeit their picks.
 The day after the draft, the NHL filed a counter-suit against Ralston, accusing Ralston of "damaging the league by willfully, wantonly and maliciously collapsing its St. Louis Blues hockey operation."
 The NHL also said that Ralston broke a league rule that an owner had to give two years' notice before dissolving a franchise.
 Ralston called the counter-suit "ridiculous" and gave the NHL an ultimatum: if the NHL would not accept Hunter's offer by June 14, Ralston would dissolve the team and sell its players and assets to other teams.
 The Board of Governors rejected the offer and "terminated" the team on June 13, one day before Ralston's supposed deadline.
 It then took control of the franchise and began searching for a new owner.
 On July 27, Harry Ornest purchased the Blues for US$3 million.